 There was a desert wind blowing that night.
 It was one of those hot dry Santa Anas that come down through the mountain passes and curl your hair and make your nerves jump and your skin itch.
 On nights like that every booze party ends in a fight.
 Meek little wives feel the edge of the carving knife and study their husbands’ necks.
 Anything can happen.
 You can even get a full glass of beer at a cocktail lounge. — “Red Wind” Raymond Chandler

-Waiting in the light for the rains to roll in.
+Waiting in the lingering light for the drifting night,

 The dust rises within the wind.